Coat of arms of Marseille: History

 The flag of the city of Marseille, a white flag with a blue cross, has the peculiarity of being older than the coat of arms.
 The cross was adopted as a symbol of the Crusades, since at that time, (11th - 13th centuries) in the ports of embarkation to go to the Holy Land, flags loaded with crosses were hoisted as a characteristic sign of the safe ports.

 The first documented reference to the emblem of Marseille is dated in 1254, it's about statutes of the city that prescribed its use: «of vexillo cum cross communis Massilie carrying in navibus et de alio vexillo».
-In 1257, in the agreement that the city signed with Charles of Anjou, Count of Provence, it was stated that "on land and sea, in their ships, galleys and other facilities, they will continue to show the flag of their municipality in the usual manner and only the banner of Mr. Count will be hoisted in the most honorable place".
+In 1257, in the agreement that the city signed with Charles I of Anjou, Count of Provence, it was stated that "on land and sea, in their ships, galleys and other facilities, they will continue to show the flag of their municipality in the usual manner and only the banner of Mr. Count will be hoisted in the most honorable place".
 In that same year, the motto of the city appeared in Medieval Provençal: "De grands fachs resplend la cioutat de Marseilles" written in spelling of the era.
 The oldest graphic representation of the coat of arms dates back to the 14th century, it belongs to the Red Book of the city in an illumination in which an oath made in a viguerie, an administrative court of medieval France, is represented.
 In this scene can be seen four crosses of azure on a silver background.